dredeye/dredeye/README.md

 - 👋 Hi, I’m @dredeye
 - 👀 I’m interested in hacks and programing
-- 🌱 I’m currently learning nothing need help
+- 🌱 I’m currently learning cyber security need help
 - 💞️ I’m looking to collaborate on hacks and coding
-- 📫 How to reach me ... johnmichael3034@gmail.com
+- 📫 How to reach me ... onakim391@gmail.com

 <!---
 dredeye/dredeye is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.